Ethosa/social_ethosa/README.md

     print(getValue(kwargs, "argument", None))
 # getValue - abbreviation of kwargs["argument"] if "argument" in kwargs else None

-@autoRun
-# the decorator simply automatically invokes the object as soon as it is initialized
-def hello():
-    print("hi")

 downloadFileFromUrl("url", "path to file")
 # this method downloads the file from the link and places it in the specified path.